shakana0/EcommerceAPI/README.md

 ---
 ## Result based on test
-- Basic API: higher response times, no caching, all requests hit the database.
+- Basic API: higher response times, no caching, and the frontend visibly froze when attempting to load all 5,000 products at once.
 - Optimized API: lower and stable P95, caching active via Azure API Management, but heavy rate limiting because all k6 users share one IP.

 ## 🚀 Improvement Opportunities
-- Use distributed load testing for more realistic rate‑limit behavior.
+- Use distributed load testing to simulate realistic client behavior and avoid single‑IP rate‑limit bias.
+- Extend the test duration to capture long‑running performance patterns and stability over time.
+- Increase the API Management rate‑limit threshold to better reflect real production traffic.
-- Improve cache hit/miss tracking for clearer metrics.
+- Enhance cache hit/miss tracking for clearer visibility into caching efficiency.
-- Add more observability signals in App Insights and Grafana.
+- Expand observability with additional custom metrics and logs in Application Insights and Grafana.

+---
+## 💸 Cost‑Aware Cloud Architecture Decisions
+When optimizing the API, I also had to design it to run cost‑efficiently in Azure.
+The Optimized API uses several cloud services — Key Vault, API Management, Application Insights, Azure SQL Database, and App Service — and each of these can generate cost under heavy load.
+Because of this, I made a few deliberate architectural choices to keep performance high while keeping costs predictable.

+### Application Insights Sampling
+- During load testing, logging every request becomes expensive.
+I enabled adaptive sampling and kept only 5% of telemetry to reduce cost while still capturing reliable performance data.

+### Efficient Secret Management
+- Key Vault charges per secret retrieval.
+To avoid repeated lookups, I used a centralized SecretsProvider as a singleton, loading secrets once at startup and reusing them across the app.

+### Balancing Performance and Cost
+- These choices keep the API fast, observable, and stable under high load — while avoiding unnecessary Azure consumption

 ---
 ## 🛠️ How to Run Locally
 1. Clone the repository